 As mentioned ducks are prolific layers.
 With that said, make sure to learn what the top 13 breeds for high egg production are.

 Raising ducklings is messy.
 Very messy.
-Setting-up a brooder properly is key to minimizing some of the mess which ducks can cause.
+Setting-up a duck brooder properly is key to minimizing some of the mess which ducks can cause.
 Ducklings will require care until fully feathered.
-Between 7 to 9 weeks young ducks can handle being moved to the coop, as long as the coop is draft free.
+Between 7 to 9 weeks young ducks can handle being moved to the coop (or a larger duck brooder), as long as the coop is draft free.
 One other thing, the overnight temperature must remain above 50 degrees.

 Ducklings require 1/2 square foot for the first week, increasing by 1/2 a square foot each week until they are ready to move to the coop.